smizell/geneva/README.md

 ### Templates

 Geneva includes a `template` function that uses Mustache and allows for rendering string that contain references.
-It will not allow for referencing anything in the provided libraries like in Ramda.
-It will give you access to the local scope.
+It will not allow for referencing anything in the provided in the supported libraries.
+It will however give you access to the local scope.

 ```yml
 fn:do: